Skip to content

 The input and output devices are the ears and eyes of the computer.
 These are the communication channels to the external world.
 The data and instructions can be entered into the memory through the keyboard or simple switches.

 These devices are known as input devices.
-The devices which are used to display or print the results are known as output devices.
-The monitor, seven segment LEDs, printer etc. are few examples of the output devices.
+The devices that are used to display or print the results are known as output devices.
+The monitor, seven-segment LEDs, printer etc., are a few examples of the output devices.

 Input/output devices can be interfaced with the processor in two modes: